swinnall/Pluto/docs/readme.txt

 KEY POINTS

-1. Program requires sample data to be placed into path /input/00
+* File selection is done in the relevant instruction files, commenting out datasets to be ignored

-2. With the relevant instructions txt in /input/
+* Program requires sample data to be placed into path defined in config.py

-3. The desired analysis type must be specified in config.py along with plot parameters
+* Generated analysis will be outputted to path defined in config.py, with a folder created according to the inputted title

-4. Generated figures will be outputted to /output/ with a folder created according to the inputted title
+* The chosen analysis is chosen in the terminal while the program is running

-5. The Figure titles use the title as the prefix, with appropriate suffixes automatically generated
+* Certain sub-analysis options can be toggled in config.py along with plot parameters and lipid component information